microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ### Task 3: Code First Experience: Migrate Teradata to Azure Synapse Analytics

-Azure Synapse not only has the code-free path, but can give you the ability to prepare data in an Azure Synapse Notebook.
-In this task we will use Python and observe the code first experience in Azure Synapse Analytics.
+Azure Synapse not only has the code-free path but can give you the ability to prepare data in an Azure Synapse Notebook.
+In this task, we will use Python and observe the code first experience in Azure Synapse Analytics.
 We will move data from Teradata from to ADLS Gen 2 and preparing it with Python.

 1. In the Orchestrate hub, select **MarketingDBMigration** from the list of pipelines.